 - Battery operated head torch – Whenever you’re making your way around a campsite at night, you need to see where you’re going.
 This is especially true when you’re thousands of metres above sea level!

 - Crampons – Totally annoying, absolutely necessary.
-Make sure you have a few tries putting them on if you are new like myself, as I had to learn last-minute, in freezing conditions, which added unnecessary extras stress.
+Make sure you have a few tries putting them on if you are new like me, as I had to learn last-minute, in freezing conditions, which added unnecessary extra stress.

-Travel Insurance vs Extreme Sports Insurance for Climbing Mount Elbrus
+Travel Insurance vs Extreme Sports Insurance Elbrus Climb

 It’s usual practice to take out travel insurance before any sort of trip, but when you’re scaling the tallest peak in all of Europe, your traditional ‘sitting on the beach’ kind of travel insurance just simply won’t cut it.